marshaltudu14/AlgoTrading/README.md

-RL# Advanced Algorithmic Trading Bot with RLHF and MoE
+# Advanced Algorithmic Trading Bot with RLHF and MoE

 This project implements an advanced algorithmic trading bot using state-of-the-art reinforcement learning techniques with human feedback (RLHF) and Mixture of Experts (MoE) architecture.
 The bot is designed to trade index options based on market data and position information, with a focus on Indian market indices.